tpietruszka/rate_limited/README.md

 However, threads are also in use:
-- each call is actually executed in a thread pool, to avoid blocking the Runner
+- each call is actually executed in a thread pool, to avoid blocking the Runner (if the client passed to the Runner is synchronous/blocking)
 - Runner.run(), spawns a new thread and a new event loop to run the main Runner logic in (`run_coro()`).
 This serves two objectives:
   - having the same sync entrypoint for both sync and async contexts (e.g. run the same code